eefuwape/domBasedGame/readme.md

 For 4, 5, 6 – You get 2 children
 For 7, 8, 9 – You get 3 children
 For 10 - You get 4 children.
-2. Each time you add a child you collect $500 from each opponent.
+2. Each time you add a child you collect $500 from the opponent.
 If you add more than 1 child, collect
-$1,000 from each.
+$1,000 from the opponent.

 MOVING BACK
 When you are sent back, you count spaces ALONG THE SHORTEST ROUTE.